izabela-matusiewicz-xtb/kit/README.md

 *   **Pinpoint Information:**
     *   Run regular expression searches across your codebase using `repo.search_text()`.
     *   Track specific symbols (like a function or class) with `repo.find_symbol_usages()`.
+    *   Perform semantic code search using vector embeddings to find code based on meaning rather than just keywords.

 *   **Prepare Code for LLMs & Analysis:**
     *   Break down large files into manageable pieces for LLM context windows using `repo.chunk_file_by_lines()` or `repo.chunk_file_by_symbols()`.